raghavarajurishi/pwn.clg-rishi/3)Comprehendingcommands.md

 ### Solve
 **Flag:** `pwn.college{MEtmKPfu6so3iTn6weDri2sn3uN.QX3EDO0wyNwIzNzEzW}`

-grep command helps us to search the flag.We use prep command followed by pwn.college as the flag starts with that.
+grep command helps us to search the flag.We use grep command followed by pwn.college as the flag starts with that.

 ```bash
 hacker@commands~grepping-for-a-needle-in-a-haystack:~$ grep pwn.college /challenge/data.txt